 The volatility risk premium is a form of compensation that traders receive when they insure other entities against market losses.

 The volatility risk premium can be thought of as a type of insurance.
-Like all insurance, the underwriter is looking for a premium in order to provide the service in the first place.
+With options, like all insurance, the underwriter is looking for a premium in order to provide the service in the first place.

 Existence of the volatility risk premium is largely a function of traders’ risk aversion and their tendency to overestimate the odds of downturns and extreme tail events.

-A volatility risk premium strategy will work by trying to systematically exploit this idea by selling options (i.e., effectively underwriting market insurance) for a profit.
+A volatility risk premium strategy will work by trying to systematically exploit these behavioral biases and risk preferences by selling options (i.e., effectively underwriting market insurance) for a profit.